cs3org/OCM-API/IETF-RFC.md

-Server advertises `must-exchange-token` in its `criteria` and the Sending Server exposes the `exchange-token` capability with a `tokenEndPoint`, the Sending Server MUST include `must-exchange-token` in `protocol.webdav.requirements` and MUST NOT fall back to legacy shared-secret access.
+Server advertises `must-exchange-token` in its `criteria` and the Sending Server exposes the `exchange-token` capability with a `tokenEndPoint`, the Sending Server MUST include `must-exchange-token` in the requirements of each protocol offered for access and MUST NOT fall back to legacy shared-secret access.
 If the Receiving Server advertises `must-exchange-token` but the Sending Server does not expose the `exchange-token` capability or does not have a `tokenEndPoint`, the Sending Server MUST NOT create the share, as the Receiving Server